 Yes.
 Many faculty consulting and research activities are brought into the class in the form of case studies.
 Faculty frequently share their latest thinking in their electives as well as through additional lectures.
 A small number of students may also have the opportunity to work on a research project with a member of faculty as one of their electives.

-As well as pursuing research in their own fields of interest, members of faculty also act as consultants and advisers to industry and government, and hold directorships in a range of organisations or in some cases help run their own businesses.
+As well as pursuing research in their own fields of interest, members of faculty often act as consultants and advisers to industry and government, and many hold directorships in a range of organisations or in some cases run their own businesses.
 These activities help to maintain the practical relevance of the School's teaching and research.

 Much of the School's research is supported in some form by donor organisations with whom the School maintains especially close relationships.
 For example, in the finance and accounting area these include BAA, Bank of England, Barclays, Citibank, Credit Suisse, Solomon Brothers International, Tokai Bank and SG Warburg Group.